ADOPT A PET

 Step 3: Finalize your adoption!

 Once you’ve had your appointment and signed the papers, it's official!
 Your new best friend will be ready to go home with you right away.

 Once you find the right pet, the next step is to submit an Adoption Survey.

 As soon as you click the finish button on your adoption survey, the pet will be automatically flagged for you.
 You can then choose from one of the available appointment times for your conversation with an Adoption Specialist to continue the process.

-When you visit our Pet Adoption Center, you will notice there are now QR codes throughout the building that will take you right to the Adoption Survey.
-When you find the right pet, you can scan the QR code and flag them on hold in real time.
+When you visit our Pet Adoption Center, you will notice QR codes throughout the building that will take you right to the Adoption Survey.
+When you find the right pet, you can scan the QR code and flag them on hold in real-time.

 To keep the process as convenient as possible for our adopters, appointment options are offered within a certain time period, and you’ll have the ability to choose whether to meet in person or use our new VIP remote option.
 When considering your appointment time, please be prepared to take the pet home the same day.
 (Note: some holds may be carried over to the next day depending on when the adoption process was started.)